 Publisher Summary: Kathryn Petersen, a company CEO, faces the ultimate leadership crisis: uniting a team that is in such disarray that it threatens to bring down the entire company.
 Throughout the story, Lencioni reveals the five dysfunctions that go to the very heart of why teams–even the best ones–often struggle.

 Written as a narrative, The Five Dysfunctions of a Team offers a peek into the type of behaviors that hinder trust, communication, and accountability among teams.
-If you lead a team of sales professionals, this is a highly recommended read.
+This is a highly recommended read if you lead a team of sales professionals.

 - The absence of trust is the basis for all other dysfunctions of a team

-- Lack of commitment can occur without the broad support of priorities.
+- A lack of commitment can occur without the broad support of priorities.
 Your team may not seem like it has a clear direction and could start missing important deadlines.

-- By holding each other accountable, everyone is responsible for a team’s success
+- Everyone is responsible for a team’s success by holding each other accountable.